hakavlad/nohang/README.md

 4. Impact on the badness of processes via matching their names, cmdlines and UIDs with regular expressions
 5. The execution of a specific command or sending any signal instead of sending the SIGTERM signal
 6. GUI notifications:
-   - results of preventing OOM
+   - notifications of corrective actions taken
    - low memory warnings
 7. Output verbosity